 Financial planners who sell financial products such as securities and insurance or who provide investment advice are regulated by provincial regulatory authorities and may also subscribe to a code of ethics through a professional association.
 Others who are members of the accounting and legal professions are usually members of professional bodies that govern their fields.
 Planners who hold the CFP designation are subject to disciplinary proceedings of Financial Planners Standards Council.

 You should also ask if he has ever been the subject of disciplinary action by any regulatory body or industry association, and verify the answer by contacting the relevant organization.
-Ask the financial planner whether he subscribes to a professional code of ethics such as the Certified Financial Planner Code of Ethics.
+In addition, you should ask the financial planner whether he subscribes to a professional code of ethics.

 10. Can I have it in writing?

 Ask the planner to provide you with a written agreement that details the services that will be provided.
-Keep this document in your files for future reference
+You should then keep this document in your files for future reference